Statue of Ludvig Holberg, Copenhagen

-The statue of Ludvig Holberg by Theobald Stein is together with Herman Wilhelm Bissen's statue of Adam Oehlenschläger flanking the main entrance to the Royal Danish Theatre on Kongens Nytorv in Copenhagen, Denmark.
+The statue of Ludvig Holberg by Theobald Stein, together with Herman Wilhelm Bissen's statue of Adam Oehlenschläger, flanks the main entrance to the Royal Danish Theatre on Kongens Nytorv in Copenhagen, Denmark.
 It was created by Stein in conjunction with the inauguration of Vilhelm Dahlerup's new theatre building in 1875.
 Bissen's statue of Oehlenschläger is from 1861 and was originally located on Sankt Annæ Plads.

 Description

 The bronze statue of Holberg depicts him in a comfortable pose, leaned back in an armchair with his right leg stretched out, holding a book in one hand and his walking stick in the other.
 He is dressed in clothes typical of the late 18th century.
 Stein based his portrayl of Holberg on Johan Roselius's portrait painting in Sorø Academy and Bertel Thorvaldsen's 1839 portrait bust.
 The statue has been described as having "a subtly satirical facial expression as if he is watching all the Jean de Frances and political tinkers that are passing by on the square in front of him".